Skip to content

 Self-Discover enables LLMs to automatically discover and compose task-specific reasoning structures.
 The process involves:

-4. Execution: The problem is solved using the self-discovered structure
+4. EXECUTE: Solve the problem using the self-discovered structure

 This approach allows the model to adapt its reasoning strategy to match the problem's unique characteristics, leading to significant performance improvements.